LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/README.rst

-SNVAS - Call SNV and allele-specific binding events from a single ChIP-seq dataset
+SAPPER - Call SNV and allele-specific binding events from a single ChIP-seq dataset
 ==================================================================================

 Source codes in [src] directory